trapexit/mergerfs/README.md

 As of version 4.20 Linux supports symlink caching.
 Significant performance increases can be had in workloads which use a lot of symlinks.
 Setting `cache.symlinks=true` will result in requesting symlink caching from the kernel only if supported.
-As a result its safe to enable it on systems prior to 4.20.
+As a result it's safe to enable it on systems prior to 4.20.
 That said it is disabled by default for now.
 You can see if caching is enabled by querying the xattr `user.mergerfs.cache.symlinks` but given it must be requested at